handsontable/handsontable/docs/content/guides/formulas/formula-calculation.md

 # Formula calculation

-Perform calculations on cells' values, using a powerful calculation engine that handles 380+ functions, custom functions, named expressions, and more.
+Perform calculations on cells' values, using a powerful calculation engine that handles nearly 400 functions, custom functions, named expressions, and more.

 [[toc]]